 A comforting bowl of spaghetti bolognese is often what's needed on a chilly Winter day (or any day, really).
-Loading down on beef, however, can leave you feeling heavy and tired.
+Loading up on beef, however, can leave you feeling heavy and tired.
 Solve this problem — and cut back on calories, fat, and cholesterol — with this recipe for vegan bolognese.

 We made a batch of this in the office, and the carnivores went just as crazy for the recipe as those who stick to a vegan diet.
 With all the fresh veggies, herbs, and spices, the bolognese has the flavor of a traditional and homemade sauce, and most tasters were unaware that there was even tempeh in the recipe.